aptech/docs/docs/CR-spConjGradSol.rst

              0.000      0.000 -2674.440 -3758.528  7457.899 };
      sparse matrix a;

-    //Set 'a' to be a sparse matrix with the same contents as
+    // Set 'a' to be a sparse matrix with the same contents as
-    //the dense matrix 'nz'
+    // the dense matrix 'nz'
     a = densetosp(nz,0);

-    //Create our right-hand-side
+    // Create our right-hand-side
     b = { 10.349,
            -3.117,
             4.240,
             0.013,
             2.115 };

-    //Setting the third and fourth arguments to 0 employs the
+    // Setting the third and fourth arguments to 0 employs the
-    //default tolerance maxit settings
+    // default tolerance maxit settings
     x = spConjGradSol(a,b,0,0);

     newb = a*x;